ather022/microblog/README.md

-# Ruby on Rails sample application!
+# A Ruby on Rails sample application!
-+ This was made during the third screencast
++ This was built with the help of Michael Hartl, and will evolve into something awesome... eventually.

 How super rad.

+The text below is a template, and is unlikely to be of any help whatsoever... checking out the Gemfile is probably your best bet for now :) hooray, Ruby!

-== README
+== README ==

 This README would normally document whatever steps are necessary to get the application up and running.